Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Evaluation

-One integral part of peripherals is the additional logic required to connect them to the bus.
-Even a flawless peripheral logic cannot alleviate issues resulting from flawed data transactions to/from the peripheral.
-Therefore, this section focuses on the communication interfaces of the four peripherals at both \gls{tlm} and \gls{rtl}.
-At each level, the interfaces are structurally similar for all four peripherals.
-Their integration differs with regards to amount and addresses of registers, and behaviour on transaction.
-We implemented a total of 16 tests, reading and writing data over each interface.
-The address, data length, and in the case of writing, the data itself, are made symbolic.
-After the data transaction, the peripheral's register values are checked.
-The \gls{tlm} \gls{plic}'s tests are based on the \symsysc{} case study~\cite{pascal-symsys}.
-However, the original tests only checked if any errors are triggered during the transaction.
-They did not consider the actual effects of the transaction.
-We extended this with assertions targeting the register values. \Cref{tab:crossym-journal:eval:bus} shows the results for each test case.
+\Cref{tab:crossym-journal:eval:bus} shows the results for each test case.
 It is split into three parts, first defining the test case, and then giving the results of our two tools.
 For each tool, six columns show the number of completely and partially explored paths, the duration (in \unit{\second}), the percentage of time spent in the \gls{smt} solver, the average memory usage (\unit{\mebi\byte}), and the amount of queries passed to the solver.
 A seventh column summarises the results.
-The last two columns show \hwklee{}'s time and memory increase in comparison with \crossym{} in percent, calculated using the ration of the two values.
+The last two columns show \hwklee{}' time and memory increase in comparison with \crossym{} in percent, calculated using the ration of the two values.
 The \gls{tlm} tests identified various errors.
 Most of these (\textbf{E1,E3,E4}) are known from~\cite{pascal-symsys}, and are assertion errors for invalid addresses or data length.
 Additionally, a new ``out of bound'' error is found in the \gls{tlm} Map (\textbf{E2}), triggered by writing to an invalid address.
 All \gls{rtl} interfaces correctly complete transactions without triggering any errors or falsely modifying registers.
 These results were generated quickly, with most tests completing in less than ten minutes.
 One outlier is the \gls{tlm} \gls{plic}'s write test, which takes more than the \qty{24}{\hour} time limit.
-This behaviour was already documented for the state-of-the-art \symsysc{}~\cite{pascal-symsys}, and is related to the complex logic that is triggered during certain write transactions.
+This behavior was already documented for the state-of-the-art \symsysc~\cite{pascal-symsys}, and is related to the complex logic that is triggered during certain write transactions.
 Finally, an important observation is the higher runtime for \hwklee{}.
 While the percentage increase seems drastic, this mostly originates from the short absolute runtime.
 Constant one-time efforts, such as a longer startup of the original \systemc{}, represent a larger part of this runtime. \hwklee{} nonetheless takes at most around \qty{15}{\minute}, except for the outlier discussed previously.
 However, in the timeout case, the slower runtime means \hwklee{} misses \textbf{E4}, and does not even identify the corresponding path.
 The memory usage also increases, though less drastically than the runtime.
 A decrease in memory usage is visible for the timeout case, where fewer paths are discovered, and with them, fewer opportunities for memory-intense queries.
 Both of these trends mostly mirror the previous observations.
-In summary, we demonstrate the efficient verification of communication interfaces by both of our tools.
-This supports our choice of separating the verification of functional logic and communication interfaces, as outlined in \Cref{sec:crossym-journal:main:symsig}.
-When verified separately, both can offer valuable insights.
-To better understand our approaches' bug-finding capabilities, the following section deals with controlled mutations systematically inserted into the \glspl{duv}.